ds-modules/curriculum-guide/faq/troubleshoot.md

 A user's Lab workspace might become unusable (e.g. it opens a notebook or workspace that is impossible to get out of).
 You have couple of options before you escalate this issue to us:

-- Start the user's server by visiting `{hub-url}/user/{username}/lab/workspaces/lab?reset` to reset the workspace.(Refer to this [documentation](https://jupyterlab.readthedocs.io/en/stable/user/urls.html#resetting-a-workspace)to reset the workspace for the users.
+- Start the user's server by visiting `{hub-url}/user/{username}/lab/workspaces/lab?reset` to reset the workspace.(Refer to this [documentation](https://jupyterlab.readthedocs.io/en/stable/user/urls.html#resetting-a-workspace) to reset the workspace for the users.
 - Limit the environment to the user's file browser by visiting `{hub-url}/user/{username}/tree` in Jupyter Notebook.
 - Launch a terminal by visiting `{hub-url}/user/{username}/terminals/N` (where `N` is any integer) in Jupyter Notebook.
 A terminal is useful if one needs to recover from an nbgitpuller issue or run other troubleshooting commands.
+- If none of the above options work, Log into the [admin panel](https://datahub.berkeley.edu/hub/admin#/).
+Search for the calnet id of the user you want to troubleshoot.
+Click "Edit User" option and cLick on "Delete User" button which results in user getting deleted from the chosen hub.
+Now, Select the option "back" to go back to admin dashboard.
+Select "Add Users" option, Add the username (calnet id) and click on the "Add Users" button.
+Users will be added back to the admin interface.
+You can either check their instance or ask them to check their instance manually to confirm that the hack worked.

 **What if restarting the kernel is not solving spawn pending error message?**